jontejj/tdd-workshop/README.md

 [JUnit](http://junit.org/junit4/) is used to run the tests.

 [Cucumber](https://cucumber.io/docs/reference#step-definitions) (similar to JBehave) can be used to write the tests in a BDD fashion.
+To edit .feature files, there's a gherkin plugin in IntelliJ.
+Also install the Cucumber for Java plugin to run the feature files.

 If Cucumber is not used, assertions can be made with [fest assertions](https://github.com/alexruiz/fest-assert-2.x/wiki/One-minute-starting-guide)